 How To Follow A Pitta Kapha Diet

-However, if both of your constituent dosha are balanced, you need to follow certain guidelines which will keep the two in the desired state of balance.
+However, if both of your constituent doshas are in equilibrium, you need to follow certain guidelines which will keep the two in the desired state of balance.
 These guidelines will come in handy when you’re choosing a meal plan.

 - Liquids should be taken an hour prior to or an hour after meals, so as not to dilute the digestive juices.
 A few sips in between, however, may be taken.